 - Other benefits are Defined Contributory Pension, Special Allowance for passing Actuarial Examination, Gratuity, LTC, Cash Medical Benefit, Group Mediclaim, Group Personal Accident Insurance, Group Insurance, Vehicle Loan (2-wheeler/4-wheeler) as per rules.

 For Bank PO, the salary breakdown differs from place to place.
 Refer to the data table below to get a clear picture.

 |Dearness Allowance (DA)||14485.50||14485.50||14485.50|

 |House Rent Allowance (HRA)||1232.50||1087.50||942.50|

 |Final Salary (inclusive of HRA)||Rs.
 30,758||Rs.
 30,448||Rs.
 29,927|

-As we can derive from the data above, salary drawn by a probationary officer depends a lot of the location he/she is stationed at.
+As we can derive from the data above, the salary drawn by a probationary officer depends a lot on the location he/she is stationed at.

 We now proceed to a very crucial section, the work environment.